oddmayo/Obsidian-Vaults/University of Milan/Project Management in the Era of Big Data/PM Book/PM3 - Selection and Portfolio.md

 - Numeric: use numbers as inputs.
 - Nonnumeric: rely on other data.

 Need to consider risk and commercial factors, internal operating issue, among others.
 The most complete model in the world is still only a **partial reflection of organizational reality**.
-Embedded in every decision model are both objetive and subjective factors.
+Embedded in every decision model are both objective and subjective factors.

 ## Approaches to project screening and selection